|

 effort, we could not find affordable property.
 However, we

-and take advantage of the opportunity.
-The new facility will
+of the opportunity.
+The new facility gave us more space in

-give us more space in the nave, an adequate fellowship hall
+the nave, an adequate fellowship hall with a kitchen, more

-with a kitchen, more classrooms, and offices.
+classrooms, and offices.

 services at our new location.